NikitaDzer/computational-math/Lab3 - Solving SNAE/README.md

 ```

 ## Running
-- Print roots of the given NAE and SNAE:
+- Generate plots and print roots of the given NAE and SNAE:
 ```sh
 ./build/lab3
 ```